krishnanlab/geneplexus-app-v2/functions/README.md

     "Z-score": number;
     // adjusted p-values of the z-scores
     "P-adjusted": number;
-    // rank of relevance of gene to input gene list "Rank": int;
   }[];

   // table showing how similar user's trained model is to models trained on known gene sets
   df_sim: {
+    // rank of similarity between input model and a model trained on term gene set "Rank": int;
     // type of term
     "Task": string;
     // term ID